 - BSN to DNP – Many nurses want to advance their careers at an accelerated pace and choose the BSN to DNP bridge program

 Do NNPs require any special certifications?

 After completing graduate or postgraduate education, an RN is eligible for national certification.
 Most states require a neonatal nurse practitioner to obtain national certification, although not all states recognize the same national specializations.
 It is necessary to check with the state’s board of nursing to determine which specializations are recognized before applying.

 What is the job outlook for neonatal nurse practitioners?

 The future is bright for neonatal nurse practitioners.
-The Bureau of Labor Statistics predicts 45% growth for NNPs between now and 2029.
+The Bureau of Labor Statistics predicts the number of NNPs will grow 45% from 2020 to 2030.
 Some of the growth is due to an increased focus on preventative care for at-risk births.
 This will only increase as healthcare is beginning to focus more on educating the public on how to avoid problems before they arise.

 Tired of applying for nursing jobs?

 San Jose , CA | $90,000 to $140,000 /year